 According to a C-FAM website, their application was approved when the 'governments of Israel and Belgium struck a deal with C-FAM's governmental supporters for the approval of another group they feared would be blocked...then we began hearing that the organization they...wanted was the Kinsey Institute.
 As the week progressed C-FAM allies on various delegations, including Russia, the Vatican and Nicaragua told us they thought there would ultimately be no problem.
 In the end, Wendy Wright [C-FAM] was called before the Committee, asked a few perfunctory questions, before the chairman... announced consensus that we were approved for UN status.
 When it was all over a woman who works for the UN Church Center told one of our colleagues that "we got one through."
 She was talking about Kinsey.
 And then she added, "It was a dirty trade."
-That was a reference to us.'37 http://www.lifenews.com/2014/01/30/united-national-finally-grants-pro-life-groups-special-status/.
+That was a reference to us.'50 iii.
+Before a vote in the Committee